Antheraea polyphemus

 Antheraea polyphemus, the Polyphemus moth, is a North American member of the family Saturniidae, the giant silk moths.
 It is a tan-colored moth, with an average wingspan of 15 cm (6 in).
 The most notable feature of the moth is its large, purplish eyespots on its two hindwings.
 The eyespots give it its name – from the Greek myth of the cyclops Polyphemus.
 The species was first described by Pieter Cramer in 1776.
 The species is widespread in continental North America, with local populations found throughout subarctic Canada and the United States.
+In the United States, this species can be found in all states except for Arizona and Nevada.

-The caterpillar can eat 86,000 times its weight at emergence in a little less than two months.
+The Polyphemus moths inhabit deciduous hardwood forests, orchards, urban areas, and wetlands.
+The caterpillar can eat 86,000 times its weight at emergence in a little less than two months or about 56 days.
+Polyphemus moths are considered to be very polyphagous, meaning they eat from a wide variety of plants.

 Life cycle

 The life cycle of the moth is much like that of any other Saturniidae species.
-It lays flat, light-brown eggs on the leaves of a number of host trees, preferring Ulmus americana (American elm), Betula (birch), Salix (willow), but also, more rarely, can survive on other trees, including: Quercus (oak), Acer (maple), Carya (hickory), Fagus (beech), Gleditsia triacanthos (honey locust), Juglans (walnut), Pyrus (pear and quince), Prunus (plum, peach, apricot, cherry, etc.), Sassafras, and Citrus.
+It lays flat, light-brown eggs on the leaves of a number of host trees, preferring Ulmus americana (American elm), Betula (birch), Salix (willow), but also, more rarely, can survive on other trees, including: Quercus (oak), Acer (maple), Carya (hickory), Fagus (beech), Gleditsia triacanthos (honey locust), Juglans (walnut), Pyrus (pear), Prunus (plum, peach, apricot, cherry, etc.), Sassafras, and Citrus.

+Polyphemus moths mate the same day that they hatch from their cocoons.
+The mating process can last from under an hour to many hours.
+Shortly after mating, the females lay their eggs.
+In the case that the female cannot secure a male, the female will stop calling after 2–3 days and release their unfertilized eggs.
+In most regions, females lay up to 5 eggs singly, or in groups of 2 or 3 on the underside of trees.

 When the eggs hatch, small yellow caterpillars emerge.
 As the caterpillars age, they molt five times (the fifth being into a pupa).
 Each instar is slightly different, but on their fifth and final instar, they become bright green with silver spots on their sides.
 They feed heavily on their host plant and can grow up to 3–4 inches long.

-They then spin cocoons of brown silk, usually wrapped in leaves of the host plant.
+The moth then spin cocoons of brown silk, usually wrapped in leaves of the host plant for added protection and camouflage.
+The pupa is secured to a loosely spun pad of silk at the end of the cocoon by a cremaster.
+At this end, the adult will emerge from the pupal exoskeleton.
+The pupa will undergo the transformation from caterpillar to an adult moth.
+The adult moth escapes by splitting at the anterior end and pushing the top up.